nhcarrigan/becca-docs/docs/deprecated-features.md

 - `reactionrole add` command _(deprecated in 20.0.0)_ - Removed due to type definition errors.

 - `reactionrole remove` command _(deprecated in 20.0.0)_ - Removed due to type definition errors.

+- server-specific command tracking _(deprecated in 20.1.0)_ - Removed for stricter privacy, and lack of continued need for data.